 I. What is Verisimilitude?

-Aside from being fun to say, verisimilitude (pronounced ‘VAIR-ih-sih-MILL-ih-tude’) simply means ‘the quality of resembling reality’ and a work of art, or any part of a work of art, has verisimilitude if it seems believably realistic.
+Aside from being fun to say, verisimilitude (pronounced ‘VAIR-ih-sih-MILL-ih-tude’) simply means ‘the quality of resembling reality.’
+A work of art, or any part of a work of art, has verisimilitude if it seems realistic.
 The word verisimilitude is derived from the Latin words verum and similis meaning “truth” and “similar.”
 A verisimilitudinous story has details, subjects, and characters that seem similar or true to real life.

 II.
 Examples of Verisimilitude